It’s 4:00 pm and your new hires are walking in for their first day at your restaurant.

-- Less employee stress – Starting a new role can be stressful for new employees.
+Less employee stress – Starting a new role can be stressful for new employees.
 There’s so much for new hires to consider including whether they will fit in and how to manage their responsibilities.
 Business owners can reduce the anxiety and stress that their new hires feel by welcoming them to the team and providing all the tools and information required to do the job.
 Employee onboarding should result in new hires building relationships with existing team members.
-Facilitating good team relationships early will help to reduce any tension in the future.
+Facilitating good team relationships early will help from strong teams in the future.

 How to create an onboarding process